-As you move to the next section of the cave tour, you are entering a manmade tunnel.
+As you move to the next section of the cave tour, you are entering a man-made tunnel.
+This tunnel was built in order to protect the cave and its formations as it is too small to safely traverse at this point in the tour.
 The tunnel was finished in 1957 and allows visitors to view the rest of the cave while preserving the natural beauty of the formations.

 Even though this is a man-made tunnel, we continue not to touch the walls or ceiling because we already have formations growing in many areas.